Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Authentication.md

 ## Lost Password

-In case of lost password, users can request a new one to be sent to their email address by specifying their username and email address.
+In the case of lost password, users can request a new one to be sent to their email address by specifying their username and email address.

 ![Recover Lost Password](images/desktop.login.recover.password.en.png)